MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/when-i-scan-images-using-aibuilder-components-in-powerapps-the-output-image-rotation-is-wrong.md

 # When I scan images using AI Builder components in Power Apps, the output image rotation is wrong

-This article provides a resolution for the issue when scanning images using AI Builder components in Power Apps, the output image is wrong.
+This article provides a resolution for the issue when scanning images using AI Builder components in Microsoft Power Apps, the output image is wrong.

-_Applies to:_ &nbsp; Power Apps
+_Applies to:_ &nbsp; Microsoft Power Apps

 ## Symptoms

-Some images in Power Apps might be rotated differently than you expect when using Chrome.
+Some images in Power Apps might be rotated differently than you expect when using Google Chrome.

 ## Cause